 As a parent, there’s a lot you can do to help your child through the application process, from assisting them to figure out where to research to proofreading essays.

-Here are more great ways to help your child find and apply for scholarships.
+Here are more great ways to help your child find scholarships.

 Ask Your Employer